top of page

 If you are still undecided I think the question you need to ask yourself is 'Why wouldn't I have a home button in the top navigation of my website?
 Are there better reasons to exclude it?
 If you have one please do take the time to share your thoughts with us.

 Paul Lymer is an SEO specialist and founder of Improve Marketing.
-For more on Improve Marketing's SEO Consultancy Services click the link.
+For more on Improve Marketing's SEO Marketing click the link.

 Thanks for reading!